 There also exists a well attested, but little understood, phenomenon whereby a perfectly healthy person meets himself.
 It is called a doppelgänger or an autoscopic hallucination, depending on whether the source is assumed to be external or internal.

 Let us take it a bit further.
 Is the man who wasn't there always human?
 In the 1947 movie, The Bishop's Wife, the angel, Dudley, played by Cary Grant, says, in effect: you see strangers hurrying by all the time.
 Most of them are ordinary, flesh-and-blood people, but every so often one of them is an angel, going about his mission.
 Of course, this was fiction, but it would be nice to think it were true, wouldn't it?
-Well, the late Mickey Rooney was convinced that the golden haired busboy he encountered in a restaurant at Lake Tahoe was an incognito angel (scroll to 17.50; I remember in another interview he said the busboy appeared a second time in his hotel room).
+Well, the late Mickey Rooney was convinced that the golden haired busboy he encountered in a restaurant at Lake Tahoe was an incognito angel, who later appeared a second time on his hotel room balcony).
 I've already reported on visitors from The Other Place.